pingcap/community/TOC/README.md

 - Official members have the right to participate in TOC meetings, propose proposals, and vote.
 - Non-voting members have the right to participate in TOC meetings, propose proposals, but do not have the right to vote.

 TOC members come from community partners who have signed a cooperation agreement with PingCAP and representatives of important community projects.
 Each community partner has 1 official member seat.
-TiDB, TiKV and Chaos Mesh each have 1 official member seat.
+TiDB, TiKV and Chaos Mesh®  each have 1 official member seat.
 The seats of non-voting members are not limited.

 ## Nomination

 All official members of TOC have the right to nominate.
 Nominees are required to meet the following standards:

 - He/she must have enough energy to invest in TOC affairs, such as participating in TOC discussions and [decision making](./Proposal), and participating in TOC monthly meetings.
 - He/she must have a deep understanding of TiDB or related ecological technologies.
-He/she is at least the Committer of TiDB/TiKV/Chaos Mesh or TiDB ecological project.
+He/she is at least the Committer of TiDB/TiKV/Chaos Mesh®  or TiDB ecological project.
 - He/she must belong to a certain organization of TOC membership and be able to participate in TOC on behalf of his/her organization.
 - He/she must put the community first and be able to balance the relationship between the interests of the organization and the interests of the community.